qualisign/optipulse.github.io/whitepaper.md

 # Background<a id="sec-2" name="sec-2"></a>

-The Mesh Market app was originally conceived by developers at OptiPulse who were envisioning a direct-to-consumer platform for getting its internet technology into the market.
+The Mesh Market app was originally conceived by developers at OptiPulse who were envisioning a direct-to-consumer platform for getting OptiPulse's internet technology to the market.
 Eventually it was realized that the same infrastructure could be used to decentralize resources besides bandwidth, and the Mesh Market Foundation was created to promote the full potential of the app.

 ## The Light Grid<a id="sec-2-1" name="sec-2-1"></a>